betmma/my_balatro_mods/README.md

 - Recycle Area (Reserve Area + Wasteful): You can discard your hand once when opening a Tarot Pack or Spectral Pack.
 - Chaos (Collector + Abstract Art): Same kind of Enhancements can stack.
 - Heat Death (Eternity + Half-life): Eternal and Perishable can stack.
 Such Joker gives +1 Joker slot when debuffed by Perishable.
+- Deep Roots (Seed Money + Debt Burden): You earn interest based on the absolute value of your money. e.g. -$20 gives $4.

 # Betmma Voucher Pack: Adds 3 Voucher Packs.
 - Voucher Pack: redeem 1 of 3 vouchers.